conmaol/maglocunus/v/VPCs.md

   VPC1 <-- peers --> VPC2
 ```

-Use `AWS VPN` or `AWS Direct Connect` to connect your VPC with your on-premises environment:
+## VPN and Direct Connect

+There are two ways to securely connect your on-premises environment with your AWS VPC, so as to shares resources:
-- AWS VPN allows you to create an IPsec site-to-site VPN with your on-premises network.
+- AWS site-to-site VPN
+- AWS Direct Connect.

+A site-to-site VPN is a secure connection between your on-premises equipment and your VPCs, over the public internet.
+This connection requires two termination points:
+- a virtual private gateway (or a transit gateway) attached to your AWS VPC
+- a (hardware or software) customer gateway device on your side of the site-to-site VPN connection.
+Using the IPsec protocol allows for a secure connection.

-- AWS Direct Connect establishes a dedicated private connection from your on-premises network to your VPC.
+AWS Direct Connect establishes an even more secure, dedicated private connection from your on-premises network to your VPC
+- bypassing the public internet
+- more bandwidth and lower latency
+- ideal for large-scale, secure data migration.

 Back up to: [Top](#)

-### mmm

-Compliance and data residency.

--

 ----